vekteo/ASRT_rapid_consolidation/README.md

-# ASRT_JSPsych_mini_consolidation
+# ASRT_ultra_fast_consolidation

-ASRT script for the mini-consolidation project.
+Experimental code for the ultra-fast consolidation project.

 Differences from the <a href="https://github.com/vekteo/ASRT_JSPsych">self-paced version</a>: